savoirfairelinux/building-inclusive-open-source-software/docs/D-APL.md

 - An [**accessibility element**](https://developer.apple.com/documentation/swiftui/view-accessibility#Elements) is an element of the interface which will be accessed atomically (i.e. without dividing it into multiple elements) by cursor interfaces (like VoiceOver or Switch Control).
 Every element has accessibility attributes.
 Every UI Component provided by Apple is an accessibility element.
 You then have the choice to regroup them, either by completely resetting the element's attribute, or by automatically computing the children's one.
 In complex cases, we would recommend manually resetting computing those properties to get clean labels, actions etc.

 - A [**label**](https://developer.apple.com/documentation/swiftui/view/accessibilitylabel(_:)-1d7jv) qualifies the name of an element.
-It is read by screen readers and used to access the element with Voice Control.
-This is why it should always as short as possible yet distinct from other elements of the interface.
+It is read by screen readers, and used in order to access the element with Voice Control.
+This is why it should always be as short as possible yet distinct from other elements of the interface.
 For complementary information on the element, the value should be used.
 For example, a button should have its title as label.

 - A [**value**](https://developer.apple.com/documentation/swiftui/view/accessibilityvalue(_:)-z9mo) gives information about the element, like its state or any other information that is not in the label.
 It is typically read after the label by the screen reader.
 For example, for a toggle, the value would give its state (enabled or disabled).